 Did you know that the most famous sword in the stone could have a very real cousin in Tuscany?
 At the Montesiepi hermitage, San Galgano's "spada nella roccia" is a genuine medieval sword, studied in...

-Long before the katana, Japan adopted Chinese-inspired chokutō straight blades, attested in the imperial deposits of the Shōsōin in the VIᵉ-VIIIᵉ centuries.
-In the Heian period, mounted warfare favored tachi...
+Long before the katana, Japan adopted Chinese-inspired straight chokutō blades, as evidenced in the imperial deposits of Shōsōin in the 6th-8th centuries.
+During the Heian period, warfare on horseback favored the tachi...

 In 1307, the arrest ordered by Philippe le Bel quickly fed the idea that a Templar fleet had disappeared from La Rochelle.
 However, the historical investigation revealed only an isolated testimony evoking ships, with no accounting trace...